balajivinoth/Cognorise_Infotech/README.md

-the andriod applications are included
+the andriod applications are included/